Carissa Schively Slotterback

 Humphrey School of Public Affairs

 Carissa Schively Slotterback is an associate professor in the Humphrey School of Public Affairs.
-She teaches courses in environmental and land use planning, participation, and sustainability planning.
-Her research focuses on participation in environmental and land use decision-making, environmental impact analysis, and planning processes and implementation, with a particular emphasis on how people use information to make decisions.
+She teaches courses in environmental planning, participation and sustainability.
+Her research focuses on participation in environmental and land use decision making, environmental impact analysis, and planning processes and implementation, with a particular emphasis on how people use information to make decisions.

 Slotterback directs the Graduate Sustainability Education Network, a University of Minnesota collaboration of faculty focused on enhancing sustainability education.
-She also serves as director of the Urban and Regional Planning graduate program.
-She has faculty appointments in Conservation Biology; Natural Resource Sciences and Management, and Landscape Architecture.
+She also founded and directs the Resilient Communities Project, which advances University–community collaboration to advance sustainable and resilient solutions.
+She serves as director of the urban and regional planning graduate program and has faculty appointments in conservation biology, natural resource sciences and management, and landscape architecture.
 In addition, she is a faculty scholar in the Center for Transportation Studies.

 See Schively's faculty page for more info.